sparkyboom28/choose-your-adventure-Tyler-Kamrowski/A-D&D-Halloween/scene1.md

-Continue walking forward - the place is old its probably nothing important.
+- Continue walking forward - the place is old its probably nothing important.

-Hide behind one of the crates.
+- [Hide behind one of the crates.]

-Duck down close to the ground.
+- [duck down close to the ground.]